Skip to content

 Field Description

-Measurement The measurement set where the current detection metrics reside.
+Measurement The measurement set where the current detection metric resides.

 Detection Dimensions Any string type (keyword) fields in the configured data can be selected as detection dimensions.
-Currently, up to three fields are supported.
-By combining multiple detection dimension fields, a specific detection object can be determined.
-Guance will determine if the statistical metric of a detection object meets the threshold conditions; if it does, an event is generated.
+Currently, up to three fields can be selected as detection dimensions.
+By combining multiple detection dimension fields, a specific detection object can be determined, Guance will judge whether the statistical metrics corresponding to a detection object meet the threshold conditions for triggering; if the conditions are met, an event is generated.

-Filter Conditions Filters the detection metrics data based on metric labels to limit the scope of detection; supports adding one or more label filters; supports fuzzy matching and non-matching filter conditions.
+Filtering Conditions Filters the data of detection metrics based on metric tags, limiting the scope of detection data; supports adding one or more tag filters; supports fuzzy matching and fuzzy non-matching filtering conditions.

 Alias Custom name for the detection metric.